aptos-labs/aptos-core/developer-docs-site/docs/tutorials/full-node/network-identity-fullnode.md

   $ cat ~/private-key.txt.pub
   B881EA2C174D8211C123E5A91D86227DB116A44BB345A6E66874F83D8993F813%
   ```
-Note, that the private-key.txt.pub is not the public key which is reffered to later in this tutorial and is not used for running a full node.
-We mention this key for the sake of completeness as it is used, alongside the private key, to generate the signing key utilizied for signing.
+Note, that the private-key.txt.pub is not the public key which is referred to later in this tutorial and is not used for running a full node.
+We mention this key for the sake of completeness as it is used, alongside the private key, to generate the signing key utilized for signing.

 ## Retrieve the public network identity